Chamonix for families: Eating out

 00 33 (0) 4 50 53 13 58

-A long established fast food joint run by super friendly Frenchies on the main strip in Chamonix.
-I’ve been frequenting Poco Loco for years.
+A long established fast food joint run by super friendly Frenchies on the main strip and one of the best cheap eats in Chamonix.
+I’ve been frequenting Poco Loco in Chamonix for years.
 It’s charming mini restaurant ‘en haut’ (upstairs) is a fab place, if you’re already in town, to get a bite to eat.
 Perfect to avoid a long drawn out mealtime with whacked kids.
 Choose from a number of burger/fries combos from the dude downstairs and take a seat upstairs.
 It’s a tight squeeze up there but people happily shuffle up on the benches plus there’s a great buzz.
 You can also get beer there too – happy days.

 Top tip: help little ones down to the loo – it’s a little tight to get down the stairs!